 Suffering with an autoimmune disorder like multiple sclerosis or arthritis carries with it bouts of physical and emotional distress.
 Therefore, pain in the joints or other affected areas of the body is a common side effect of such conditions.
 Sometimes, stress and depression will accompany an autoimmune disorder.
-So, Sean McGrath offers a variety of methods that will ease the pain and calm emotions.
+So, Sean offers a variety of methods that will ease the pain and calm emotions.
 In some cases, massage therapy will strengthen the body’s immune system across many sessions.

 Treating the pain related to autoimmune disorders

 “Alternative” techniques of healing have been around for centuries.
 They are helpful in relieving and even healing countless people of many different maladies.
 Today, massage and acupuncture therapies successfully relieve an assortment of physical and emotional discomforts.
 However, it is best to find a professional to administer the therapy ensuring proper results.